Attractions

 Folks who are all about the green lifestyle can head to the sustainable section featuring merch made from recycled materials.
 Btw, there’s also a gift shop at Penguin Cove.

-Tips for visiting Bird Paradise
+Tips for visiting Bird Paradise, Singapore

 Parents with kiddos can rent a trike or wagon at $18 for the full day to drag their kids around.
 The wagon even has enough space to hold small items.
-And if you don’t want to be lugging around your stuff all day, rent a locker from $5 to store your belongings and just bring along the essentials.
+And if you don’t want to be lugging around your stuff all day, rent a locker from $12 to store your belongings and just bring along the essentials.

 Given Singapore’s unpredictable weather, we’d say you should pack a poncho or umbrella as well as snacks and a water bottle to hydrate on the go.
-Don’t forget to lather on sunscreen and wear a hat to protect from the sun … and bird poop.
+Don’t forget to lather on sunscreen and wear a hat to protect from the sun and potential bird poop.

 Last, but not least, plan your route in advance and check out the timings for each activity so you won’t miss out on important highlights such as the shows and feeding sessions.
 This can easily be done via the Mandai App which also has the map and all the park information you may need.